UX Design 5 min read

 Each day, the competition in digital marketing tightens because of the continuously increasing demand for responsive websites.
 People no longer see websites as merely digital versions of a company profile.
 They want one which they can interact with.

 That is why it’s no surprise that businesses and digital marketers are always on the lookout for unique and effective strategies for creating optimized websites.

-As seasoned web developers and digital marketers, it is a must to stay ahead of new trends and innovations related to the principles of form design.
-You should know what comprises a “good design” in relation to the needs of your business or your clients.
+As a seasoned web design and development expert and conversion optimizer, it is a must to stay ahead of new trends and innovations related to the principles of form design.

-Here are 18 best form design principles from experts that will help you on perfecting your website development skills.
+Here are 18 form design principles that will help you improve your lead generation efforts.

 Form design principles according to the experts

 - The path to completion is a straight line down the page.

 - Never leave your users guessing at what’s working or not.

 - Always order your form fields from easy to hard.

 - Keep your group-related information in one block.